mjmiranda-dhi/w210-dataquality-project/web_dmb/Readme.md

   * Target 3 (row 2): Tim's file stat table
   * Target 4 (row 2): "before" visualization.
 We may get more utility from just showing errors in a table.
 Future functionality: add slider for user to specify level of confidence.
   * Target 5 (row 2): "after" visualization.
 For continuity and comparability, this should be the same type of viz as the "before."
+  * Will need to have separate functionality for network visualization.
+Perhaps pan/zoom in another bigger div, or (D3) link edges to tables in target 4/5.

 ## Installation